inventree/InvenTree.github.io/docs/start/install.md

 This will place the current shell session inside a virtual environment - the terminal should display the ``(inventree-env)`` prefix.

-**Note:** *Remember to run ``source inventree-env/bin/activate`` when starting each shell session, before running Inventree commands.
-This will ensure that the correct environment is being used.*
+{% include alert.html title="Activate virtual environment" content="Remember to activate the virtual environment when starting each shell session, before running Inventree commands.
+This will ensure that the correct environment is being used." %}

 ## Installation

 First, download the latest InvenTree source code: